petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/accessing-documents-with-webdav.md

 ## Generating WebDAV Password for Liferay DXP 2023.Q4+/Portal 7.4 GA98+

 For Liferay DXP 2023.Q4+/Portal 7.4 GA98+, you must generate a WebDAV password from your account settings to use in your WebDAV client.
-This is to mitigate security issues introduced through digest authentication used by WebDAV.
+This is to avoid storing weak hashes used in digest authentication by WebDAV.
+Digest authentication is insecure and deprecated in Liferay.
 When trying to access a document through WebDAV for the first time, you'll be prompted to generate a WebDAV password.

 ![You must generate a WebDAV password before using it for the first time.](./accessing-documents-with-webdav/images/03.png)